ImOutOfIdeas/OptimiztionProject/README.md

-# Chipotle Bowl Optimization Project
+# Chipotle Bowl Optimization Projects
 ## Overview

 This repository contains an optimization project aimed at finding the most energy-efficient Chipotle bowl for OSU students.
 The goal is to identify the optimal combination of ingredients that maximizes energy intake while maintaining an affordable cost and ensuring nutritional balance.